 Legacy carriers are airlines that existed before airline deregulation.
 Most legacy carriers are also either:

 - Large commercial airlines founded before the 1970s (in the US, the legacy carriers are United, American, and Delta).

 - Airlines that used to be run or highly regulated by the government.

 Today, budget carriers represent a substantial share of the airline industry (50% of the market in Europe) and are usually profitable.
-You will find budget airlines throughout the world.
-They are becoming increasingly common throughout Latin America and Asia.
+You will find budget airlines throughout the world, and they are becoming increasingly common throughout Latin America and Asia.

-The differences between the basic economy bundle offered by legacy carriers and the services from budget airlines are often not significant.
+The differences between the essential economy bundle offered by legacy carriers and the services from budget airlines are often not significant.

 However, there are some differences between legacy and budget carriers that are important for consumers to understand: